 - Training & information for employers and staff to achieve cultural competence

 If you or someone you know is experiencing difficulty in their current job due to vision loss, call us today

 CAREER EXPLORATION AND SKILLS DEVELOPMENT

 VIA is here to help and support you in preparing for permanent, competitive employment in a career that best suits your interests and abilities.
-Whether you’re a high school student who’s exploring options for your future or you’ve been out of the workforce for a period of time: our programs and services will help prepare you in obtaining AND retaining that dream job.
+Whether you’re a high school student who’s exploring options for your future or you’ve been out of the workforce for a period of time, our programs and services will help prepare you for obtaining AND retaining that dream job.

 A DVE is a tool used to assist in determining your vocational goal.
 It may include a series of testing and/or community-based situational assessments to evaluate interests and abilities related to work.